rciam/rciam_probes/README.md

 #### SAML Login flow
 * The user presses login or follow a symbolic link to the service
-* AAI Proxy presents the Discovery Service and the user selects and IdP
+* AAI Proxy presents the Discovery Service and the user selects the Identity Provider
 * The user authenticates to the IdP
-  * Basic authentication post
+  * Provide username and password and press submit
   * SAML Response post back to the proxy
   * A number of simplesamlphp modules will fire.
 Last will always be the consent page
 * The user lands to the home page of the service